jgengo/slack_that/README.md

 ## Why?

-To avoid spreading your tokens in all your services and import a slack library when you can just easily send a HTTP POST somewhere.
-Or when a collaborator quit to change the token on all the services he has worked on.
+To avoid spreading your tokens in all your services and import a slack library when you can just easily send a HTTP POST to your micro service!

 ## Work in Progress.